sharmaeklavya2/blog-source/content/posts/latex-tips.md

-Publishers often have some requirements about the submission, like the way metadata is formatted, page limit, constraints on the tex source, bibliography format, etc.
+Publishers often have some requirements about the submission, like the way metadata is formatted, page limit, constraints on the TeX source, bibliography format, etc.
 Hence, authors need to make changes to their paper before submission.
 This issue is exacerbated if the authors get one or more rejections and they resubmit elsewhere, or they are also submitting to arXiv.